 6) Purses and Handbags:

+Ladies, beware!
+Your stylish sidekicks harbors germs and more harmful bacteria than toilet seats.
+Yikes!
 Household experts warn women about the potentially harmful bacteria they carry with them everywhere they go.
-Purses and handbags are often covered with more harmful bacteria than the average toilet seat.

 7) Remote Control:

-Next time you find yourself fighting for control of the TV remote, do yourself a favor and let somebody else have their way with it.
+Fight for the TV remote?
+Think again!
+It’s a hotbed for bacteria and germs, passed on from many hands.
+Let someone else take control.
 Few people think of the lowly TV remote when they stop to think about germy hotspots, but with some many hands fidgeting with the device throughout the day, it is no surprise that the remote control might be behind many a case of the common cold.

 8) Laundromat Machines: